MaxPelly/ISIS_Beam_Monitor/README.md

-Very basic python scripts to monitor the status of the STFC ISIS Pulsed Neutron and Muon Source and send notifications via temas webhooks.
+Very basic python scripts to monitor the status of the STFC ISIS Pulsed Neutron and Muon Source and send notifications via teams webhooks.

 Currently implemented:
 - Notify on new MCR news published (mcr_news.py)
 - Notify on significant change in beam strength (beam_state.py)